Classic Rum Balls

 One of my favorite things about this recipe is you can (and should!) make them in advance.
 The longer they sit in the fridge, the more time the crushed up cookies in the balls have to absorb the great rum flavor, so the better they taste!

-Do rum balls need to be refrigerated?
 If stored in an airtight container in a cool, dry area, they do not need to be refrigerated.
-However, I highly recommend storing them in the fridge – they will hold together better, last longer, and taste so much better.
+However, I highly recommend storing them in the fridge—they will hold together better, last longer, and taste so much better.
 They will stay fresh in the fridge for up to 2 weeks.
-Serve them chilled or let them thaw on the counter.
+Serve them chilled or let them come to room temperature on the counter.

 Question: I’m not sure of the on the weight of the 2 cups of wafers… is that an actual weight of 16 oz.
 OR literally only 2 cups of measured wafers?